 An Ombudsman is an individual appointed to receive and resolve disputes through constructive communication and advocating for consensus and understanding.

 Ombudsman procedures are intended to provide enhanced communications and initial problem-solving capacity at the local level.
 All Associations must provide Ombudsman services to their members and members’ clients and customers consistent with Professional Standards Policy Statement #59, Associations to Provide Ombudsman Services, Code of Ethics and Arbitration Manual.

-The Punta Gorda - Port Charlotte - North Port Association of REALTORS® Inc. is charged with the responsibility of receiving and resolving ethics complaints.
+The REALTORS® of Punta Gorda-Port Charlotte-North Port-DeSoto Inc.® is charged with the responsibility of receiving and resolving ethics complaints.
 This obligation is carried out by our local Grievance Committee and Professional Standards Committee.